What Not to Test (for Cyber-Physical Systems): Threats to Validity

 {\bf Internal validity:} Internal validity focuses on the correctness of the treatment caused the outcome.
 In this study, we constraint our simulations to the same data set.
 Moreover, we evaluate our approach and the previous approach in the same workflow.
 Another internal validity threat can refer to the mutants generated from the projects.
 To mitigate this threat, we use the same mutants that Arrieta et al.~\cite{arrieta2019pareto} used in their study, which they have removed duplicated mutants.

 {\bf External validity:} External validity concerns the application of our algorithm in other problems.
-In this study, we generate our conclusion from four real-world Simulink cyber-physical systems.
-When applying our method into other case studies, these concerns may raised: (a) {\LESS} may not be applicable in projects which cannot obtain the effectiveness measurement data; (b) {\LESS} may needs modification for those projects which effectiveness measurement data and test cases are not in the linear relationship.
-For those projects, we would consider non-linear least square approximation as future work to mitigate this threat; (c) Other algorithms may perform better if other information is utilized.
+In this study, we generate our conclusion from six real-world Simulink cyber-physical systems.
+When applying our method into other case studies, these concerns may raised: (a) Six real-world open-source systems may not represent the society of cyber-physical system.
+However, to the best of our knowledge, these six models are the most commonly used models in previous studies.
+Moreover, cyber-physical models are hard to obtain thus almost all previous studies only utilize 3 to 4 models (either private or public).
+Hence, we used all current resources to better address this threat in this study.
+In the future, more models can be used to test {\LESS} if they become available. (b) {\LESS} may needs modification for those projects which effectiveness measurement data and test cases are not in the linear relationship.
+For those projects, we would consider non-linear least square approximation as future work to mitigate this threat.